 Let’s see how you can learn to become a PPC expert:

 - You need to have a deep understanding of your target audience.
 Only when you know who exactly to target, would your PPC campaigns have high ROIs.
 If you are selling to entrepreneurs, you do not want to target doctors.
 Sure, there are doctors who are also entrepreneurs, but you would do good for yourself by targeting entrepreneurs directly.
 Understanding this difference is pivotal or it is money down the drain.

 - This is an area that involves a lot of numbers and statistics.
 There are some metrics that you need to deeply understand, like CTR, Cost per click, Quality score, Cost per conversion, return on ad spend, etc. Understanding the metrics involved will offer you a great insight into the success or failure of your campaigns.

 - Have the ability to take inspiration from competitors.
 Understand what they do, why they do, and how they do.
 It helps you save a lot of time if you can do thorough competitor research.
 It will cut your learning curve by a huge margin.

 - The ability to manage and manipulate thousands of rows of Excel data is important.
 Knowing Excel shortcuts helps you save time as you don’t have to do everything manually.

 - You should have a mastery of landing pages because they are as important as the ad itself.
-Your landing page should be an extension of your ad copy and should be in alignment with your marketing goals.
+When you create a landing page, should be an extension of your ad copy and should be in alignment with your marketing goals.

 While copywriting is a highly specialized skill that requires professional experience, that is not the expectation from someone who wants to be a digital marketer.
 But understanding the nuances involved in copywriting is a must because the words that a copywriter pens is going to drive sales.